-I had an ‘Earl Grey & Tonic’, which was so good to make it up for the absence of alcohol, and I was off to the upstairs Art Gallery, which is currently showcasing artworks by the Israeli artist Anisa Ashkar, and –after that- to the Museum, which looks at the wall from different angles and retraces its history since the construction in 2002.
+I had an ‘Earl Grey & Tonic’, which was so good that it made up for the absence of alcohol.
+Afterwards, I was off to the upstairs Art Gallery, which is currently showcasing artworks by the Israeli artist Anisa Ashkar.
+I then visited the Museum, which looks at the wall from different angles and traces its history since its construction in 2002.

 The Madame-Tussauds-kind-of-spooky statue at the entrance of the museum recalls that “it all began 100 years ago with an Englishman and the stroke of a pen”.
-The museum displays different things, from ‘Visit Palestine’ posters to the camera that stopped the bullet fired by a soldier during the protests in 2005, and therefore saved the life of the cameraman Emad Burnat, who then showed the resistance in the Bil’in village in his award-winning film ‘Five Broken Cameras’.
+The museum displays different things, from ‘Visit Palestine’ posters to the camera that stopped the bullet fired by a soldier during the protests in 2005.
+It saved the life of the cameraman Emad Burnat, who then showed the resistance in the Bil’in village in his award-winning film ‘Five Broken Cameras’.

-There are sculptures by the Palestinian artist Iyad Sabbah, from the iconic artwork that originally stood as public sculptures in Gaza and was heavily bombed, and a sculpture by Banksy himself, who twisted a well-known Biblical adage into a more fitting “an eye for an eye, a tooth for a thousand teeth”.
+There are sculptures by the Palestinian artist Iyad Sabbah, from the iconic artwork that originally stood as public sculptures in Gaza and was heavily bombed.
+There is also a sculpture by Banksy himself, who twisted a well-known Biblical adage into a more fitting “an eye for an eye, a tooth for a thousand teeth”.

 Banksy’s Walled Off Hotel is a bubble suspended in the chalky air of Bethlehem, a town where streets are crumbling and buildings derelict.
-Its red curtains, as the entrance of the rabbit hole, will blunder you into a sophisticated world that could be ages away from the reality surrounding it or, perhaps, just on the other side of the wall.
+Its red curtains, as the entrance of the rabbit hole, let you enter a sophisticated world that could be ages away from the reality surrounding it or, perhaps, just on the other side of the wall.